 Why Do Dogs Get Neutered?

-Dogs are typically neutered in order to eliminate the possibility of reproduction.
+Dogs are typically neutered to eliminate the possibility of reproduction.
 Another reason for neutering is to prevent reproductive cancers and other health problems that occur in intact (un-neutered) male dogs, and to avoid certain behaviors associated with male hormones.
 Hormone-related behaviors like marking and humping may be prevented or decreased by neutering.
 In addition, an un-neutered male dog can go to extremes to pursue a female in heat.
 This can lead to the dog escaping and getting injured or in a fight with another dog.

 What Are the Risks of a Neuter?